prometheusresearch/htsql/doc/admin/usage.rst

 ----------------

 An extension can be enabled using ``-E`` parameter on the ``htsql-ctl`` command line.
-For example, to enable the ``tweak.meta`` addon on the HTSQL demo database, you'd write::
+For example, to enable the :ref:`tweak.meta` addon on the HTSQL demo database, you'd write::

     $ htsql-ctl shell -E tweak.meta pgsql:htsql_demo